A HISTORY OF TERROR – THE TOUR

-Between 1971 and 1998 Belfast City Centre was the setting for many of the most tragic events of the sectarian conflict in Northern Ireland (The Troubles).
-This unique walking tour of the City Centre visits the actual sites of some of the most brutal and tragic incidents.
+Between 1971 and 1998 Belfast City Centre was the setting for many tragic incidents of ‘the Troubles’.
+Our unique walking tour of the City Centre visits the actual sites of some of the most significant events.

-The tour is led by one of the most respected conflict resolution specialists in Northern Ireland.
-It examines the stories behind the people involved, their place in the conflict and the effect these attacks and incidents had on the city and its people.
-It is balanced, objective and factual, historically accurate, educational and commemorative.
+The tour explains how the Troubles began, tells the stories of the people involved, their place in the conflict and the effect these attacks and incidents had on the city and its people.
+It also shows how far the city has come since the ceasefires and Peace Process.

-We understand that the sectarian conflict can appear hugely confusing to visitors to our country, and you may have many questions, we guarantee our guides are more than capable of answering every one.
+We understand this period of our history can appear hugely confusing to visitors to our city, and you may have many questions, – we guarantee our guides are capable of answering each and every one!